touchlane/SlideController/README.md

 ## License

-ScrollController is available under the MIT license.
+SlideController is available under the MIT license.
 See the LICENSE file for more info.